bazel-ios/rules_ios/README.md

 ### Xcode project generation

-There are currently at least three options to generate Xcode projects that build with Bazel.
+There are currently two options to generate Xcode projects that build with Bazel.

 `rules_ios` has its own project generator that is considered stable and ready to be used in production.
 Here's a minimal example of how to load it in your `BUILD` file: